Miami Tribe Relations

 The leaders of both entities play a large part in encouraging and sustaining the growth of this relationship.
 The first connection was made in 1972 when Miami Tribe Chief Forest Olds visited Miami University.
 Miami President Phillip Shriver was extremely influential in encouraging and supporting the development of a lasting relationship with the Miami Tribe.

 Representatives from Miami's divisions of Alumni and Development and Student Affairs became the main lines of communication and eventually the responsible staff designated to maintain relations with the Tribe.

-Leaders on both sides have changed through the years, but the forward momentum has never faltered.
+Influential participants have changed through the years, but the forward momentum has never faltered.
 Many individuals have been instrumental along the way, teaching the value of the relationship, identifying needs that each side can address, and recruiting the most appropriate individuals to help meet the needs that exist and arise.

 Education Becomes the Theme

 The decade of the 90’s began a new type of relationship between Miami University and the Miami Tribe, a greater mutually beneficial connection that was based on a new method of honoring the Miami Tribe—through education.
 Miami University would provide the Miami Tribe community an opportunity for higher education.
 The Miami Tribe would provide Miami University a unique diversity initiative, the opportunity to learn first-hand about a contemporary American Indian tribe, including its history, language and culture, and present-day conditions and issues.

 The Myaamia Center